Namespace Standard · Draft for Comment

 A Governed Coordination Layer for Agentic AI Systems

 Agents can call tools.
-What they lack is a stable way to discover, evaluate, and route to the right capability across time.
+What they lack is a stable way to discover, evaluate, and select the right capability across time.
 Agentic AI systems face a coordination problem that protocols alone cannot solve — they can connect to tools, but cannot reliably find, trust, and use them across providers, at scale.

 The question is not whether agents can call tools.
 It is whether they can do so through a naming and trust layer stable enough to survive scale, substitution, and time.